 They’re uncomfortable, painful, and affect us immensely — even if we’re the party walking away.
 Ending a connection is never an easy experience.

 How do we deal with our immediate feelings of insecurity, jealousy, loneliness, and self-loathing?
 How do we stop ourselves from spiraling into depression?
-And how do we ensure that we come out stronger?
-Because…

 We carry around old emotional baggage from relationship to relationship.
 They prevent many of us from ever being happy or having a healthy relationship with ourselves and new partners.
 But it doesn’t have to be that way.

 You need time to heal and so do they.
 Maintaining a channel of communication will never allow those wounds to fully close.

-Delete them from Facebook.
+Delete them from social media.
 Don’t hang out with them in group settings.
 Don’t show up unexpectedly to their house or work.

 Most importantly, don’t try to be friends while you still have romantic feelings.
 You won’t actually be a friend, you’ll be keeping tabs and attempting to win them back through spending “friendly” time together.

 You can initiate communication only when you’ve completely moved on and want to be friends with no ulterior motives.
-Don’t bother begging for them to take you back either, it’s pathetic and unattractive.
+Don’t bother begging for them to take you back either, it’s desperate and unattractive.

 Take a lesson from Swingers, “You can’t do anything to make her want to come back.
 In fact, you can only do stuff to make her not want to come back.”

 Even if you believe there’s some chance you could get back together, assume that you won’t.
 If you’re always hoping they’ll come back, you’ll never actually move on.
 And you’ll only be setting yourself up for a crushing defeat if it never happens.

 Stop looking at old pictures, letters, e-mails, and other sentimental reminders.
 Don’t stalk their social media or check their e-mail (if you know their password).
 Don’t try to convince their friends or family to change their mind — that’s manipulative.